Trick-or-Treating is such a fun family event, but one factor that can often be overlooked is the pet safety concerns surrounding Halloween candy.

 So what is tricky about Xylitol is people automatically don’t think of it connected to their Halloween candy.
 Some might perceive leaving a mint on the counter not to be a threat because it is not chocolate.

 In contrast, Trupanion has seen a gradual increase in claims for Xylitol ingestion resulting in 1,149 historically and over 225 claims in 2018 alone.
-That puts our four-legged friends in a very tricky situation.
+That may put your best friend in a very tricky situation.

-If you have a new puppy or kitten in the household, make sure to pet-proof, so you can avoid them getting in any hair-raising situations.
+If you have a new puppy or kitten in the household, make sure to pet-proof your home, so you can avoid them getting in any hair-raising situations.